July 28, 2020

 People have different ways of taking in information, so consider using a variety of communication channels.
 Keeping your messages short and targeted will improve the likelihood that others will take the time to read and understand them.
 You’ll also want to tailor the message for each audience:

 - Parents and guardians need to understand the purpose of the test and their role in the testing process.
 You’ll also want to explain how a computer-adaptive test works—that it’s designed to pinpoint students’ performance level by asking a series of questions in either ELA or math.
 Some questions will be easy to answer and others will be difficult, covering material the student hasn’t encountered before.
-Renaissance provides a Family Guide in English and in Spanish to help you relay this information, along with your Renaissance URL, student credentials, and the monitor password.
-This Family Guide is also available in Mandarin, in Vietnamese, and in Creole.

 - Students need to know what to expect during testing, especially if they’re unfamiliar with the online testing process.
 Explain that you’ll use the test results to plan the lessons and activities you’ll be doing in the future.
 Tell students that on a computer-adaptive test, they’ll encounter questions they don’t know the answer to—and this is OK.
 What’s important is that they make their best effort.